hacarus/hacarus-x-edge-xilinx/README_en.md

 ## 3.1 Hardware

-The hardware listed below is required to operate the Hacarus Sparse AI Kit.
+The hardware listed below is required to operate the HACARUS-X Edge for Xilinx.

 * Items included in ZCU104
     * ZCU104 Evaluation Board